===========================================================================

 What is rbxi

 rbxi is a cross platform tool designed to help you set up a range of backup jobs, using a wide range of options and configurations.
-It features full readme documentation, and requires a manual setup of its user data file in order to achieve greatest possible script flexibility and utility.
+It features full readme documentation, and requires a manual setup of its user data file in order to achieve greatest possible flexibility and utility.

-This is not a trivially easy script to set up, but once set up, it should require few further changes, unless your backup requirements change.
+This is not a trivially easy to set up, but once set up, it should require few further changes, unless your backup requirements change.

 It should work on any system that has rysnc or rdiff-backup, Bash, and Gnu sed and grep.
 In other words, it should work on pretty much all Linux kernel running systems, and possibly some BSD type systems, including OSX.